 In consideration of the above, it’s important to note that due to the economic and employment situation discussed above, BEE has been introduced to bridge the gap created by historic lack of access to education and employment.
 This means that preference will always be given to locals who conform to the relevant criteria, so keep this in mind when applying for a job as a foreigner.

 Want to find out how to start up your own business?
 Or explore options on how you can work here, we often run online webinars and meet up events to discuss the opportunities.
-Come join us at our next Translating Joburg Meet Up on 26th July.
+Come join our Careers Network, we run workshops, provide mentorship opportunities, and link you to freelance jobs when they become available.
 Click here for further information.

 Traditional Job Opportunities